Salud! Cuban Cocktails, Rum and Cigars

 The Long Game

 Remember, in order to make these drinks as authentic as possible, you need to keep your ingredients as fresh as possible.
 Always make sure you have an ample supply of ice as well!
-By all means, feel free to take some liberties with the recipes to make your own little slice of Havana.
-As far as we can tell, there are no wrong combinations, especially when it comes to your choice of rum and cigars to complement the cocktails!
+By all means, take some liberties with the recipes to make your own little slice of Havana.
+As far as we can tell, there are no wrong combinations, especially for your choice of rum and cigars to complement the cocktails!
 Cheers!

 Photo credit: Watch Collecting Lifestyle